Collin Morikawa What's In The Bag? 2025 Update

 What Putter Does Collin Morikawa Use?

-Morikawa started the 2024 season with the TaylorMade TP Soto in the bag with an LA Golf shaft but has since switched into the Logan Olsen blade prototype model ahead of the Players Championship.
-This is the same brand that Scottie Scheffler moved into at the start of 2024.
+Morikawa has started the 2025 season with the TaylorMade TP Soto in the bag despite testing numerous models, including a Logan Olsen blade prototype model ahead of last year's Players Championship.
+This is the same brand that Scottie Scheffler moved into at the start of 2024 and has since been acquired by TaylorMade Golf.
 Collin is "a tried and true blade guy" according to TaylorMade and while he has tinkered with the odd mallet here and there, you'll mostly find him using a blade putter with a single dot as his sightline.

 Ball